 Extremely fast, reliable and with solid battery, this laptop has everything you need for a flawless experience, no matter if you’re just browsing the internet or playing the latest games.

 It has a lot of extra goodies, too, like the self-cleaning fans, a military-grade construction, backlit keyboard and even a HDMI port in case you want to link it up via cable to your TV.

 Plus, it also has an USB-C port.
 Yay!

 This is a laptop that will probably remain relevant and high performance for the next couple of years – and it will most likely work good for many more years after… so this is definitely THE product to consider if you can go to the top of your budget.

-This makes your Windows 10 operating system to load in seconds, and everything else to move and run as smooth as possible: from file transfers to an writing/reading operation, things are much faster.
+This makes your Windows 10 operating system to load in seconds, and everything else to move and run as smoothly as possible: from file transfers to any writing/reading operations, everything is much faster.

-With all these in mind, you now have all that you need to choose your best SSD laptop for 2020.
-You have options for all price points under $1,000 at the moment of writing, so choose the one that is closest to your budget.
+With all these in mind, you now have all that you need to choose your best SSD laptop for 2021.
+You have options for all price points under $1,000 at the moment of writing, so choose the one that is closest to your budget and suits your needs.